GaryLee/cmdlet/README.md

 ## pipe.stopper(function)

 Wrap function as a stopper.
-A stopper is used to stop the pipe execution.
+Stopper is used to stop the pipe execution.
 It returns true to stop the pipe execution.
-Return false to pass the data to next.
+Return false to pass data to next.
 It looks like:

 ```python